CAS Advsign Tykeson Hall hero

 Is pre-health a major?

 UO students do not declare “pre-health” as a major.
-Being pre-health at the University of Oregon means that you are following completing the course prerequisites for your health profession of interest, in addition to your declared major’s requirements.
-Please visit our the Plan tab for more information on the common requirements for the various each individual health professions.
+Being pre-health at the University of Oregon means that you are following the course prerequisites for your health profession of interest, in addition to your declared major’s requirements.
+Please visit our Plan tab for more information on the common admission requirements for the various health professions.

-If you do not find the health field you are interested in listed, it may be because it is either a certificate program (i.e., CNA, Phlebotomy, EMT, etc.,) or that the requirements vary significantly by school and therefore we cannot build a common requirements list (i.e., chiropractic medicine).
-Please schedule an appointment with a pre-health advisor to get some additional assistance navigating this process.
+NOTE: If you do not find the health field you are interested in listed in the Plan page, it may be because it is either a certificate program (i.e., CNA, Phlebotomy, EMT, etc.,) or that the requirements vary significantly by school and therefore we cannot build a common requirements list (i.e., chiropractic medicine, naturopathic medicine).
+If you are interested in these health fields, please schedule an appointment with a pre-health advisor to get some additional assistance navigating the process.

 What health related majors are offered at UO?